 - promoting renewable energy and energy efficiency; investment, consulting and training measures in the area of wind and hydroelectric power and energy efficiency.

-In addition to these agreed priority areas, Germany provides funding for projects including the topic of population development, the construction of primary schools, industrial environmental protection, administrative reform, supporting Egypt’s Population Council and measures to promote participatory urban development in the Greater Cairo metropolitan area.
+In addition to these agreed priority areas, Germany provides funding for projects including the construction of primary schools, efforts to improve the status of women and girls, administrative reform and measures to promote participatory urban development in the Greater Cairo metropolitan area.

 Cultural, academic and scientific relations